ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num1/index.md

 ---
-title: "Deep Learning Identifies Neuroimaging Signatures of Alzheimer’s Disease Using Structural and Synthesized Functional MRI Data"
+title: "Deep Learning Identifies Neuroimaging Signatures of Alzheimer's Disease Using Structural and Synthesized Functional MRI Data"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here